 A compact, warm-toned eyeshadow palette to stash in your dorm

-For a small addition to your eyeshadow collection that packs a punch, Callie Bisset, Emerson College class of 2019, recommends the Huda Beauty Obsessions Eyeshadow Palette ($27) in coral.
-The collection of yellow, pink, and, of course, coral tones fit in the size of your palm, but the palette still includes a handy mirror.
+For a small addition to your eyeshadow collection that packs a punch, Callie Bisset, Emerson College class of 2019, recommends the Huda Beauty Obsessions Eyeshadow Palette ($29) in Nude Medium.
+The collection of shimmery pink and coral tones fit in the size of your palm, but the palette still includes a handy mirror.
 “It has gorgeous warm tones perfect for fall, plus the tiny size makes it convenient if you don’t have a lot of storage space in a dorm room.
 I love the pigment in Huda Beauty shadows.”

 A minty face mask for keeping stress breakouts at bay